Payson Utah Temple

 The Payson Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Payson, Utah.
-The temple is located on the southernmost edge of Utah's Wasatch Front, and is the 15th dedicated temple in the state.
+The intent to build the temple was announced in a news release on January 25, 2010, by church president Thomas S. Monson.
+The temple is located on the southernmost edge of Utah's Wasatch Front, and is the state's 15th temple.

+The temple has a single attached central spire with a statue of the angel Moroni.
+The temple designed by the firm Architectural Nexus.
+A groundbreaking ceremony, to signify the beginning of construction, was held on October 8, 2011, conducted by Dallin H. Oaks of the Quorum of the Twelve Apostles.

 History

 The intent to construct the temple was announced on January 25, 2010, by church president Thomas S. Monson.
 The temple is located near the intersection of 930 West and 1550 South in Payson, on previously undeveloped land.
-Additional details, such as the temple's planned size, were not available at the time of the announcement.
+Additional details, such as the planned size, were announced later.

-Dallin H. Oaks presided at the groundbreaking ceremony on October 8, 2011, with William R. Walker conducting and Steven E. Snow, Jay E. Jensen, and Janette Hales Beckham in attendance.
+Dallin H. Oaks presided at the groundbreaking ceremony on October 8, 2011, with William R. Walker conducting and Steven E. Snow, Jay E. Jensen, and Janette Hales Beckham also in attendance.
 Jason Chaffetz (representative for Utah's 3rd congressional district, which includes Payson) participated in the shovel ceremony.

 When construction was completed in 2015, the temple became one of the largest built in recent years, at 96,630 square feet on a 15-acre lot.
-A public open house took place from April 24 through May 23, 2015, excluding Sundays.
-The temple was dedicated by Henry B. Eyring on June 7, 2015.
+A public open house was held from April 24 to May 23, 2015, excluding Sundays.
+The temple was dedicated by Henry B. Eyring, of the church's First Presidency on June 7, 2015.

-In 2020, like all the church's other temples, the Payson Utah Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Payson Utah Temple was closed in response to the COVID-19 pandemic.